pscott/starknet-devnet/page/docs/guide/cairo1-support.md

 - `--sierra-compiler-path <PATH_TO_SIERRA_EXECUTABLE>`

 By default, Devnet runs the compiler with `--add-pythonic-hints`.
 Modify this with Devnet's `--compiler-args` CLI argument.
 You will probably want to use the same set of flags that you used when originally compiling.
 E.g. if in your development environment you ran `starknet-sierra-compile` with `--add-pythonic-hints` and `--allowed-libfuncs-list-file /my/path/to/lib_funcs.json`, you should start Devnet with (notice the quotes):

 ```
 $ starknet-devnet --compiler-args "--add-pythonic-hints --allowed-libfuncs-list-file /my/path/to/lib_funcs.json"`
 ```

+## Cairo 2 support

+There is no difference in how Devnet treats Cairo 2 contracts, so the [paragraph on Cairo 1](#cairo-1-support) support should be applicable.

 ## Compiler binaries